Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Geese found deceased along the Whitby waterfront have tested positive for avian influenza, commonly known as bird flu, according to a statement from Whitby Animal Services released on Tuesday.
+Authorities confirmed that dead geese found by the waterfront in Whitby tested positive for avian influenza, commonly known as bird flu.
+This information was shared by Whitby Animal Services in a statement on Tuesday.

 “In total, 31 geese have now been collected and testing done in partnership with the Canadian Wildlife Health Cooperative has now confirmed the presence of avian influenza (bird flu),” the agency told City News.

-Animal Services staff are continuing to keep an eye on the waterfront and nearby areas.
+Animal Services staff are still keeping an eye on the waterfront and nearby areas.

 “Residents who see a sick or dead bird are asked to report it to Animal Services at 905-655-0283 and include the location so staff can respond as quickly as possible,” the statement adds.